 1950s: The Sleek Executive

-The ideal body type in the 1950s was all about power – tall men with broad shoulders ruled the decade.
-The idea became that taller men possessed a more imposing presence than short men, and being imposing went a long way towards getting ahead in the cutthroat world of corporate executives.
+The ideal body type in the 1950s was all about power, and tall men with broad shoulders ruled the decade.
+The idea became that taller men possessed a more imposing presence than short men, and a stately, commanding figure went a long way towards getting ahead in the cutthroat world of corporate executives.

 There wasn't as big a push to be muscular, and trim waists were seen as ideal.
 The broad shoulders were the main goal besides height, and, at the time, suits were actually cut to be boxier and looser fitting to keep with that big image.
 Think Don Draper from Mad Men.